superRaytin/paginationjs-site/docs/en.md

 }
 ```

-Please note that the data through Ajax will apply the same rules.
+Please note that the data via Ajax will apply the same rules.

 ### totalNumber <em>number (default `1`)</em>